 - 13. The organisations for persons with disabilities took awareness-raising measures with regard to the importance and the content of the UNCRPD.
-They did so in accordance with their role, taking advantage of the usual communication channels: reviews, information letters, website, thematic information meetings, etc. - 14.
+They did so in accordance with their role53, taking advantage of the usual communication channels: reviews, information letters, website, thematic information meetings, etc. - 14.
 However, the organisations representing persons with disabilities have noted that the media have taken little interest in the UNCRPD. - 15.
-For example, at each stage of the ratification process, the BDF distributed various documents and press releases $^{54}$ which were not relayed in the media. - 16.
+For example, at each stage of the ratification process, the BDF distributed various documents and press releases 54 which were not relayed in the media. - 16.
 Even for a text of such significance failed to generate media attention.
-Concrete use of the Convention on the ground has greater potential to attract the attention of the press, and, even in that case, it is certain to come in second place to the concrete achievements.
+Concrete use of the Convention on the ground has greater potential to attract the attention of the press,

-&lt;sup>53 The primary role of the organisations representing persons with disabilities is to serve their members and defend their interests at government level.
+53 The primary role of the organisations representing persons with disabilities is to serve their members and defend their interests at government level.

-&lt;sup>54 Conference on the international convention on the rights of persons with disabilities.
+54 Conference on the international convention on the rights of persons with disabilities.
 Movement of persons with disabilities - organised by the BDF and the CSNPH - Wednesday 7 November 2007: BDF press release: UN Convention on the Rights of Persons with Disabilities: Historic signature 2007-03-28: BDF press release: UNCRPD.
 Civil society report 2010-10-27

-- 17. In order to reach the general public, the organisations should develop a specific communication strategy.
+- and, even in that case, it is certain to come in second place to the concrete achievements55. - 17.
+In order to reach the general public, the organisations should develop a specific communication strategy.
 However, they do not have the financial resources to develop campaigns aimed at the general public, for which a budget well-beyond the level of the budget currently available. - 18.
 The NGO sector in Belgium is vast and fragmented.
 However, the organisations are highly committed.
 Their resources are limited and public funding is insufficient or even non-existent in some cases.
 When an organisation succeeds in obtaining funding, it is often accompanied by constraints which do not allow for sufficient flexibility in order to develop major public awareness campaigns.